 We believe in the personal, pre-tribulation and pre-millennial appearing of our Lord and Saviour, Jesus Christ in the air for His church (The Rapture).
-He will then return to earth to set up His kingdom and reign for 1,000 years in fulfilment of the specific promises God made to Israel concerning the restoration to their land, with the Temple rebuilt.
-This will be a literal fulfilled to the Israelites, and not fulfilled spiritually in the Church.
+After the 7 year Tribulation He will then return to earth to set up His kingdom and reign for 1,000 years in fulfilment of the specific promises God made to Israel concerning the restoration to their land, with the Temple rebuilt.
+This will be a literal fulfillment to the Israelites, and not fulfilled spiritually in the Church.
 (1Thess 4:13-18; 5:9-11; 1:10; 2Thess 2:1-8; Rev 3:10; Titus 2:13; Isa 26:19-21; Rev 4:1).

 I. His Lordship –